JeremyLebon/tutorial-turtlesim/docs/installation/README.md

 The docker file name is case sensitive.
 If it isn't written correctly like `Dockerfile` i won' work!
 :::

-Below you can find the complete Dockerfile in the dropdown menu.
+Below you can find the complete Dockerfile (_in the dropdown menu_).
 You have to paste this in the Dockerfile.
 ::: tip
 You can alter it be own flavor if needed.
 :::